Updated: Jan 26

 How much have they had in outstanding credit at any given time?

 Has any of this credit been revolving credit, paid over time?

 Does this company pay its bills on time?

-To make an informed decision about whether or not your company can be approved or how much you can safely be responsible to pay back, banks, credit card underwriters, and other lenders or creditors rely on Dun & Bradstreet® to provide an accurate and reliable report on these factors and more, saving the lender countless hours of research and data validation.
-In turn, Dun & Bradstreet® relies on their trusted data sources, as well as the business principles, to provide the bulk of the data they will put into the report.
+To make an informed decision about whether or not your company can be approved or how much you can safely be responsible to pay back, banks, credit card underwriters, and other lenders or creditors rely on commercial credit bureaus like Dun & Bradstreet, Business Experian and Equifax for Business to provide an accurate and reliable report on these factors and more, saving the lender countless hours of research and data validation.
+In turn, those bureaus rely on their trusted data sources, as well as the business principles, to provide the bulk of the data they will put into the report.
 Better data translates to strong credit limit recommendations.

 1. If you want business credit, you need to have a business credit profile established with all three bureaus.
 If your business credit report is not complete, you will be required to back up your purchases with a personal guarantee that is reliant on your personal credit scores and ability to pay.
 Credit that is personally guaranteed typically will only report to your personal credit file and will not likely ever report to D&B as business credit, therefore it is not helping you to achieve more business credit as you move forward.